Sanglorian/orcus/Orcus Advanced Options - current.md

 ### Disruption (IV)

-Your attacks with this weapon do +Xd6 extra damage against creatures with the demon, devil or undead tags.
+Your attacks with this weapon do +Xd6 extra damage against creatures with the Demon, Devil or Undead tags.
 If your attack causes them to become staggered, they are rattled until the end of their next turn.

 While you hold this weapon, it sheds bright light in a 4-square radius and dim light for an additional 4 squares.